Glenn Golaszewski, MD

 Dr. G lives with his wife, Kimberly, and their four children in Traphill, North Carolina.
 They belong to Elkin Valley Baptist Church.
 Dr. G. enjoys reading, woodworking, exercising, and has been coaching youth football for more than 10 years.

-Kristie became director of palliative care for Mountain Valley Hospice & Palliative Care in April 2018.
-She has 10 years of experience working directly in hospice and palliative medicine.
-She worked for The Center for Hospice & Palliative Care in Buffalo, NY, before spending five years as a palliative medicine specialist in a hospital, also in Buffalo.
-She earned her master’s degree in nursing from Daemen College.
+Kristie became Director of Palliative Care for Mountain Valley Hospice & Palliative Care in April 2018.
+She has over 10 years of experience working directly in hospice and palliative medicine.
+She worked for The Center for Hospice & Palliative Care in Buffalo, NY, during which she spent five years working in the hospital as a palliative medicine specialist with Infinity Medical of WNY PC, also in Buffalo.
+She earned her Master’s of Science Degree in Nursing from Daemen College.
 She is board-certified both as an adult nurse practitioner and in palliative care.

-Kristie and her husband of 25 years, Robert, reside in Pinnacle, NC, where they moved from Buffalo, NY, in January 2018.
-They have one daughter who is currently attending college, studying to be a registered nurse.
-They also have a dog named Noel.
+Kristie and her husband Robert reside in Pinnacle, NC, where they moved from East Amherst, NY, in January 2018.
+They are active members of Two Cities Church in Winston Salem, NC.
+They have one daughter who is a Registered Nurse.

 Kelly Burris, FNP-C